Looking for ways to attract butterflies and other pollinators to your garden? Learn how to create a butterfly garden in a few easy steps!

 It doesn’t always look great, but it helps keep the butterfly lifecycle going!

-It is important to select plants with varying bloom times so butterflies are fed from spring through fall.
+It is also important to select plants with varying bloom times so butterflies are fed from spring through fall.

 Butterflies’ attention is drawn to clusters of like colors so it is important to plant enough of the same flowers together.